davies-jack/ubio-tt/README.md

 ## Considerations

+If there are no groups in the database, the GET / route will return a 404 and an error message.

 If a document does not exist when you try to delete it, it will return a 404.

 I added a `test` folder within `repositories` to test the `InstanceRepository` class.
 I originally had the `wipeDatabase` method within the `InstanceRepository` class, but I moved it to the `TestInstanceRepository` class for better test isolation.